Aayushi-4094/GesturePaint/README.md

 ### Ready to Paint?

-Run CanvasWizard with a simple command:
+Run openCV with a simple command:

    ```plaintext
    python canvas_wizard.py